 In the middle of my Sophomore year of college I took a break.
 I didn't know what was next.

 I took a look at what I might be good at and of course decided that I should get into the movie business.
 No one I knew was in entertainment, but, oh well.
 I checked out the Berkley film program and decided it was not going to give me the skill set I would need.
 A new plan required.

 I decided to return to Indiana University, this time at the Bloomington campus and entered the field of study of Telecommunications.
 Even though this was a television program, it allowed me to design my own minor, which I did.
 I studied film aesthetics, film history and the impact of film on the culture.
 This included studies about women and minorities in film.
 I watched a lot of movies.

-I graduated with a BA, I got married to my wife Michelle on a Saturday, and then we headed for Los Angeles on the following Wednesday.
+I graduated from IU with a BA, I married my wife Michelle on a Saturday, and then we headed for Los Angeles on the following Wednesday.
 No job, no connections in Hollywood.